 - Use honey or agave instead of maple syrup

 - Use chopped pecans or cashews instead of sliced almonds

 - Add a 1/4 teaspoon of ground cinnamon, a pinch of ginger or cardamom

-- Sprinkle in flax meal or chia seeds
+- Sprinkle with flax meal or chia seeds

-- Use a mix of dried fruits like cranberries, apples or chopped mango
+- Add a mix of dried or freeze-dried fruits like cranberries or blueberries.